Find out more about

 Brian Park

-“Chadwick’s facilities create an excellent studying environment, but what I love most is its people.
+“Chadwick’s facilities have created an excellent studying environment, but what I love most is its people.
 More specifically, the connections that these people share.
 Faculty members, students and parents all play a critical role in creating the well-balanced community of Chadwick.
-With the streamlined communication between these groups, I feel like we're only progressing forward as one.
+With the streamlined communication between these groups, I feel like we always progressed forward as one.

-My biggest Chadwick accomplishment so far would be participating in the Little Shop of Horrors musical.
+One of my biggest Chadwick accomplishment was participating in the Little Shop of Horrors musical.
 I was never the ‘musical’ kid in any of my previous schools.
-Joining the drama club in 8th grade, I was surprised by how much fun I had.
+Joining the drama club in Grade 8, I was surprised by how much fun I had.
 Whether it be a frog prince, a socially awkward boy or a psychopath dentist, it didn't take much time for me to realize the joy of acting.
 Although there were bumps in the road, the amount of sheer love we got from our performances made everything worth it.
 I know that performance will be one of those memories that lasts a lifetime.

 My most challenging Chadwick moment was my first day.
 I walked through the front doors as a shy kid from Canada and everybody seemed to know each other.
 I felt like a child lost in the supermarket.
 Soon after the first period, however, I was greeted with a warm welcome from a few of my peers, which allowed me to open up.
 Personal challenges can be as difficult as academic ones, so I’m glad to be part of such a warm-hearted community.